ahmedhrayyan/sal-backend/README.md

 * `database` -- contains database models and setup
 * `app` -- The most important folder which contains flask app (all routes and http serving logic defined within it)

+## Issues
+The project have a lot of known issues and they exist in [issues](https://github.com/ahmedhrayyan/sal/issues) tab categorized by priority.
+If you have an issue that is not there, please open a new one and I will respond ASAP.

 ## Documentation
 Please check [wiki](https://github.com/ahmedhrayyan/sal/wiki) for Details about Getting Started, Deployment and API Reference